 The more detailed representation of grassland management options in FarmDyn permits a comprehensive representation of the adjustments at farm level taking place in response to new policies or technology options.
-With the focus on the reduction on GHG emissions, the scenarios proposed in chapter 3.4 are implemented to see how a subsidy of GHG emission reduction would affect farming outcomes.
-The first two scenarios are implemented as a pure subsidy at 65 and 130 Euro/t CO2 equivalent for deviations from the reference level.
+With the focus on the reduction on GHG emissions, the scenarios proposed in chapter 3.4 are implemented to see how a abatement subsidy of GHG emission reduction would affect farming outcomes.
+The first two scenarios are implemented as a pure subsidy at 65 and 130 Euro/t CO2eq for deviations from the reference level (CO2eq emission reduction).
 In this case, emission reduction can be achieved only by current management options.
 Further scenarios demonstrate the impacts of additional mitigation options.
-As a contribution to a market policy design on GHG mitigation chapter 4.4 discusses the finance of the subsidy in line with discussions in chapter 2.6.

-The impact of the two levels of subsidy rates without additional mitigation measures on farm management decisions is shown in the first two columns of Table 17, while the GHG emissions are shown in Table 18.
-A subsidization of GHG reduction of 65 Euro/t of CO2 equivalent result in an almost 10% reduction of total emissions across all farm types, while a tax rate of 130 Euro/t causes an almost 20% reduction.
-This reduction is mainly due to the decrease of herd sizes, which go in total down by 4% and 12%, respectively, and the adjustment of the animal rations, which contain less purchased feeds like soybean meal and maize silage.
+The impact of the two levels of CO2eq emission subsidy rates without additional mitigation measures on farm management decisions is shown in the first two columns of Error!
+Reference source not found., while the GHG emissions are shown in Table 16.
+A subsidization of GHG emission reduction of 65 Euro/t of CO2eg result in an almost 10% reduction of total emissions across all farm types, while a tax rate of 130 Euro/t causes an almost 20% reduction.
+In this report total CO2eq emission on Dutch dairy farms is calculated at 18.1 mio tonnes.
+So the 65 Euro/t CO2eq emission reduction subsidy scenario results in a GHG emission decrease of about 1.8 mio tonnes, while the 130 Euro/t of CO2eg emission reduction subsidy scenario results in a GHG emission decrease of about 3.6 mio tonnes.
+This reduction is mainly due to the decrease of herd sizes, which go in total down by 4% and 12% in the 65 and 130 Euro/t of CO2eq emission reduction subsidy scenario, respectively.
+Another impact is the adjustment of the animal rations, which contain less purchased feeds like soybean meal and maize silage.
 The adjustment of herd sizes is more pronounced in the case of intensive farms (Figure 20).
 This is mainly due to the fact that income per cow tend to be lower at intensive farms due to the higher share of purchased feed cost and the cost of manure export as it cannot be brought out on own fields.
-This has two effects: First, receiving the subsidy is more attractive than keeping the herd size at their original levels and second, the reduction of up-stream emissions from purchased feeds is more noticeable than in the case of more grass-based extensive farms.
+This has two effects: First, receiving the CO2eq emission reduction subsidy is more attractive than keeping the herd size at their original levels and second, the reduction of up-stream emissions from purchased feeds is more noticeable than in the case of more grass-based extensive farms.

-In addition to the subsidization of emission reductions, scenarios 3 and 4 (third and fourth columns in Table 17 and Table 18) include mitigation options that cannot be selected endogenously by the model but have to be set as constraints or by changing the respective model parameters.
-These additional or enforced mitigation options include the use of the feed additive Bovaer®, which is implemented on all farms, while the extension of lactation periods and higher shares of permanent grassland are included only for the intensive dairy farms in the sample.
-The inclusion of such measures causes a further decrease of GHG emissions, for instance by more than 25% in the case of a 130 Euro subsidization level, while reducing the cow herd by less than 9%.
+In addition to the subsidization of emission reductions, scenarios 3 and 4 (third and fourth columns in Error!
+Reference source not found. and Table 16) include mitigation options that cannot be selected endogenously by the model but have to be set as constraints or by changing the respective model parameters.
+These additional or enforced mitigation options include the use of the feed additive Bovaer[®], which is implemented on all farms, while the increased number of lactation periods per cow and increased shares of permanent grassland are included only for the intensive dairy farms in the sample.
+The inclusion of such measures causes a further decrease of GHG emissions, for instance from about 20% to more than 25% in the case of a 130 Euro subsidization level.
+At the same time reduction in number of dairy cows per farm decreases from about 12% to 9%.